 RADT 410 Radiographic Positioning (4 units)

-Students learn concepts and terminology in radiographic positioning, anatomy and selected pathology of the chest, abdomen, pelvis, upper and lower extremities as well as the upper and lower gastrointestinal track.
+Students learn concepts and terminology in radiographic positioning, anatomy and selected pathology of the chest, abdomen, pelvis, upper and lower extremities.
 Laboratory experience with ionizing and non-ionizing equipment is included.

 RADT 415 Radiation Protection and Biology (3 units)